hdShang/arxiv-daily/docs/cs-RO/2025-05-24/papers/250518553v1-applying-ontologies-and-knowledge-augmented-large-language-models-to.md

 ---
 layout: default
-title: Applying Ontologies and Knowledge Augmented Large Language Models to Industrial Automation: A Decision-Making Guidance for Achieving Human-Robot Collaboration in Industry 5.0
+title: "Applying Ontologies and Knowledge Augmented Large Language Models to Industrial Automation: A Decision-Making Guidance for Achieving Human-Robot Collaboration in Industry 5.0"
 ---

 # Applying Ontologies and Knowledge Augmented Large Language Models to Industrial Automation: A Decision-Making Guidance for Achieving Human-Robot Collaboration in Industry 5.0